TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.2.md

 ---

-For their heart studieth oppression, And their lips talk of mischief.
+for their hearts plot violence, and their lips talk about mischief.